MAAziz23/Darcy-PINN/Inverse_PINN/README.md

 * 2K – Single permeability anomaly case.
 * 3K – Two permeability anomaly case.

-Each subdirectory contains the implementations for the different inverse PINN variants investigated in the paper, including different regularization strategies and training configurations.
+Each subdirectory contains the implementations for the different inverse PINN variants investigated in the paper, including different regularization strategies.

 ## Input